MarieGotthardt/id2223-lab1/README.md

 ### Model Selection and Fine-Tuning
 While this prediction task could have been modelled either as a regression or a classification problem, we decided to treat it as a classification problem.
-For model selection, we performed local experiments with XGBoost and Random Forest Classifier (RFC) and performed a grid search for hyperparameter tuning.
+For model selection, we conducted local experiments with XGBoost and Random Forest Classifier (RFC) and performed a grid search for hyperparameter tuning.
 For XGBoost, we performed the grid search over the hyperparameters *maximum depth*, *learning rate* and *subsample* while for the RFC we performed the grid search over the hyperparameters *maximum features* and *maximum depth*.
+To compare model performance, we used the metrics *accuracy* and *ROC AUC*.
-Eventually, we decided to use the XGBoost model for the hopsworks model as it showed a slightly better performance in our local experiments after hyperparameter tuning than the RFC.
+Eventually, we decided to use the XGBoost model for the hopsworks model as it showed a slightly better performance in both metrics after hyperparameter tuning than the RFC.

 ### Data Sampling